 The story goes that Scott Adams wanted to publish this as a one-page book, but he couldn’t find a publisher to do it.
-In fact, he is quoted as saying that “if God materialized on earth and wrote the secret of the universe on one page, he wouldn’t be able to find a publisher” either [Marketwatch].
-So, he weaved it into a Dilbert cartoon-based book called Dilbert and the Way of the Weasels (368 pages).
+In fact, he is quoted as saying that “if God materialized on earth and wrote the secret of the universe on one page, he wouldn’t be able to find a publisher” either on CBS Marketwatch.
+Instead, he weaved it into a Dilbert cartoon-based book called Dilbert and the Way of the Weasels (368 pages).

 Everything else you may want to do with your money is a bad idea compared to what’s on my one-page summary.
 You want an annuity?
 It’s worse.
 You want a whole life insurance policy?
 It’s worse.
 You want to invest in individual stocks?
 It’s worse.
 You want a managed mutual fund instead of an index fund?
 It’s worse.
 I could go on, but you get the point.